Bel Marin Keys, Novato (94949): Complete Waterfront Community Guide

 Hamilton Wetlands + San Francisco Bay Trail (closest "big" open-space experience)

 The Hamilton Wetlands area offers excellent walking and biking on the Bay Trail, and local resources note a connecting trail that can take you over toward Bel Marin Keys.
+Typical trail access / parking (Hamilton area): parking is commonly described as free and plentiful near the historic hangars area, with trail access nearby.

 Big-picture: BMK sits on a regional shoreline trail system